tan00001/JSONSchemaToCSharp/README.md

 4. [License](#License)

 ## What is JSONSchemaToCSharp
-JSONSchemaToCSharp generate C# code from JSON schema files (https://json-schema.org/).
+JSONSchemaToCSharp generates C# code from JSON schema files (https://json-schema.org/).
 Although Visual Studio is capable of generating C# classes from JSON data files, we still need to have a tool to generate C# code from JSON schema files.

 The following is part of a Walmrt API schema file:
 ```